Analytical representation for amplitudes and differential cross section of pp elastic scattering at 13 TeV: KFK model : Analytical Representation of the amplitudes

-However, the original SVM calculation and further developments deal only with the imaginary part of the complex elastic amplitude, and cannot describe the differential cross section in the full $|t|$ range of the experiments.
-In the region of very small $ |t|$ the real part is very small (about 1/10 of the imaginary amplitude), and the original SVM is meaningful for the prediction of total cross sections and slopes.
+KFK model introduced non-perturbative and perturbative contributions \cite{flavio1,flavio2}, later assumed as necessary long and short range terms in the loop-loop correlation \cite{SVM2}.
+The effective gluon mass introduced to control the infrared range in the perturbative correlator enters in the overlap product with the proton dipole content and appears in the profile function in KFK through a simple Gaussian term as in Eq.(\ref{b-AmplitudeN}).

+The T-matrix element in SVM is purely imaginary, and with missing real part $d\sigma/dt$ cannot be calculated in the full $|t|$ range.
+KFK introduces a real part that is a mirror image of the imaginary amplitude.
 The real part is dominant for large $|t|$, and has crucial role in the dip-bump region of pp elastic scattering around 0.4-0.5 $\GeV^2$ where the imaginary part passes through zero.
-The sophisticated dip-bump structure in $d\sigma/dt$ requires a proposal for the real part valid in this range.
+The sophisticated dip-bump structure in $d\sigma/dt$ requires delicate property of the real part valid in this range.
 Both parts must have perturbative and non-perturbative terms, and must have zeros, signs and magnitudes following theoretical principles and reproducing observations \cite{flavio1,flavio2}.
-For example, it is known that, according to a theorem by A. Martin \cite{Martin}, the real part of the hadronic amplitude has a zero at small $|t|$, while the imaginary part has a zero responsible for the dip-bump structure in $d\sigma/dt$.
+The zero in the real part at small $|t|$ predicted by a theorem by A. Martin \cite{Martin}, is confirmed with the LHC data \cite{MURILO}. while the imaginary part has a zero responsible for the dip-bump structure in $d\sigma/dt$.

 The analytical forms proposed for the non-perturbative terms of the amplitudes are inspired in the behaviour of the profile function for large $b$ found in the calculation with SVM \cite{flavio1,SVM}, with a combined exponential-Yukawa dependence.
 The Fourier transforms to $t$-space present features that can effectively represent the data for all $|t|$.
-The amplitudes must contain terms of perturbative and non-perturbative nature, as has also been introduced for the imaginary part in the more recent developments of SVM \cite{SVM2,SVM3}.
-As $b$ is not an observable quantity, the detailed construction is tested in $|t|$ space, and parameters are fixed by experiments.
-Accurate description of the data is obtained with four parameters in each part of the complex amplitude \cite{flavio1}.
+As $b$ is not an observable quantity, the construction is tested in $|t|$ space, and parameters are fixed by experiments.
+Accurate description of the data is obtained with four parameters in each part of the complex amplitude.